 A website that loads fast improves your search engine rankings in two ways:

 First, and I will repeat myself, it removes “mood-altering” barriers.
-A faster site = happier visitors = better engagement = better rankings.
+A faster site = happier visitors = better engagement.

 Second, Google has acknowledged that page loading speed can impact search rankings.
 And they announced a few days ago that beginning in July 2018 “page speed will be a ranking factor in mobile searches.”

-Thus, optimizing your site to load quickly may improve your search rankings.
+Thus, optimizing your site to load quickly can improve your search rankings.

 Checking Your Website’s Page Speed

 So how is your website doing?
 How can you check?

 Well, you can run a page speed test below with WebPageTest.

 What exactly does WebPagetest check?
 Well, a lot!
 Let’s look together at some of the primary categories: